CU-Jon/Select-TSOSEdition/README.md

    - Add **Install Operating System** steps for each edition you want to support.
    - Add a **Condition** on each step:
      - Example:
-       `Task Sequence Variable osEdition equals pro`
+       `Task Sequence Variable osEdition equals home`
+     - For Pro Edition:
+       `osEdition equals pro`
      - For Enterprise Edition:
        `osEdition equals enterprise`
-     - And so on for each edition.
+     - And so on.

 5. This allows a single Task Sequence to handle installing different Windows editions dynamically based on user input or automatic OEM detection.